espedzhev/curriculum_vitae/README.md

 I joined The Realbuzz Group as part of a team dedicated to rebuilding their website, which promotes an active lifestyle.
 Our primary focus was on utilising Django CMS and developing web applications that provide useful tools for end users.

-One of our key achievements was building a completely new REST API for the project.
-We worked closely with outsourced mobile developers, providing documentation and updates to ensure seamless integration with the REST API.
+One of our key achievements was building a completely new REST API for the project.a We worked closely with outsourced mobile developers, providing documentation and updates to ensure seamless integration with the REST API.

 In addition to this, I contributed to delivering their main product, which offers online solutions to the active endurance sector, including active events and charity fundraising platforms.